-For this cannabis strain review, I tried out some Keats (which is a variant of White Walker Kush) that’s made by Broken Coast Cannabis.
-After writing a few of these reviews on their products (Galiano, Ruxton and Quadra), I’ve definitely turned into a fan of theirs, based on consistency alone.
-They are not playing around when it comes to their Small Batch High Grade motto, as every strain that i’ve tried up to now surpassed my expectations.
+For this cannabis strain review, I tried out some Keats (which is a variant of White Walker Kush) made by Broken Coast Cannabis.
+After writing a few of these reviews on their products (Galiano, Ruxton, and Quadra), I’ve definitely turned into a fan of theirs, based on consistency alone.
+They are not playing around when it comes to their Small Batch High-Grade motto, as every strain that I’ve tried up to now surpassed my expectations.
 This batch came in at 19.1% THC (it can vary between 14-25%) and a negligible amount of CBD.
-It’s a hybrid strain that’s a little more dominant on the indica side (60% indica, 40% sativa).
+It’s a hybrid strain that’s a little more dominant on the Indica side.

 When it comes to lineage, White Walker Kush (which is NOT to be confused with Whitewalker OG) is a cross between the well-known White Widow strain, and Skywalker, originally bred by DNA genetics.

 Packaging Details: This was packaged on 11/05/2019 and tested/reviewed on 03/01/2020, exactly 117 days later.
 Lot# 2090116919

 Price Details: Purchased 3.5 grams for $46.30 at the SQDC in Montreal, Quebec, Canada ($13.23/g).